nlopez1-ibm/waziTerra-old-see-IGH-https-github.ibm.com-zDevOps-Acceleration/README.md

 - Add the executable to the path using (Windows) ``` SETX PATH ...```
 - A nice to have is the vsCode extension https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraformthe

->TIP: In vsCode, open a terminal to run terraform cli by right clicking the project folder and selecting "Open in Intergrated terminal" where you can enter 'terraform init' etc...
+>TIP: In vsCode, open a terminal to run terraform cli by right clicking the project folder and selecting "Open in Integrated terminal" where you can enter 'terraform init' etc...

 ## After the install
 Use the basics project or create your own with any name to build your .tf scripts.
 From the cli, run terraform cmds like  -  'terraform init', plan, apply, show, destroy